Regulation of Childhood Growth

 - Connor Sisk, BS, Postbaccalaureate Fellow

 We investigate the cellular and molecular mechanisms governing childhood growth and development.
-We focus particularly on growth at the growth plate, which drives bone elongation and therefore determines height.
+We focus particularly on growth at the growth plate, which drives bone elongation.
 One goal of this work is to gain insight into the many human genetic disorders that cause childhood growth failure or overgrowth.
 A second goal is to develop new treatments for children with severe growth disorders.

 Novel genetic causes of childhood growth disorders

-Mutations in genes that regulate growth-plate chondrogenesis cause abnormal bone growth and short stature in children.
-Depending on the severity and nature of the genetic abnormality, the phenotype can range from chondrodysplasias with short, malformed bones, to severe, often disproportionate, short stature, to mild proportionate short stature.
-If the genetic defect affects tissues other than the growth plate cartilage, the child may present with a more complex syndrome that includes other clinical abnormalities.
+Variants in genes that affect the growth plate often impair chondrogenesis, causing short stature.
+More severe genetic abnormalities cause bones to be malformed, presenting clinically as a skeletal dysplasia.
+If the genetic defect affects tissues other than the growth-plate cartilage, the child may present with a more complex syndrome that includes other clinical abnormalities.
 Less commonly, mutations in these genes cause excessive growth-plate chondrogenesis and therefore abnormally tall stature.
-Often the increased proliferation occurs in many tissues, producing a generalized overgrowth syndrome, which can include other medical problems such as developmental delay and elevated cancer risk.
+Often the increased proliferation occurs in many tissues, producing a generalized overgrowth syndrome, which can include other medical problems such as developmental delay and increased cancer risk.

-For many children who are brought to medical attention for linear growth disorders, clinical, laboratory, and genetic evaluation fails to identify the underlying etiology.
+For many children with growth disorders, clinical, laboratory, and genetic evaluation fails to identify the underlying etiology.
 To discover new genetic causes of childhood growth disorders, we evaluated families with monogenic growth disorders using exome sequencing.
-When sequence variants that are likely to cause the disorder were identified, the variants and the genes in which they occur were studied in the laboratory to confirm that the variant is pathogenic, to elucidate the pathogenesis of the disorder, and to explore the role of the gene in normal growth.
+The identified sequence variants and the genes in which they occur were studied in the laboratory to confirm that the variant is pathogenic, to elucidate the pathogenesis of the disorder, and to explore the role of the gene in normal growth.

-Using this approach, we identified new causes of childhood growth disorders.
-We previously found that variants in QRICH1, a gene of unknown function, cause a chondrodysplasia attributable to impaired growth-plate chondrocyte hypertrophic differentiation.
-We also found evidence that heterozygous deletion of CYP26A1 and CYP26C1, which encode enzymes that metabolize retinoic acid (RA), cause elevated RA concentrations, which accelerate bone and dental maturation in humans and cause developmental defects involving the eye and central nervous system.
-Our group also discovered that variants in aggrecan (ACAN), a component of cartilage extracellular matrix, cause autosomal-dominant short stature with advanced skeletal maturation and that such patients tend to develop early-onset osteoarthritis.
+With this approach, our group identified multiple new causes of childhood growth disorders.
+We discovered that variants in aggrecan (ACAN), a component of cartilage extracellular matrix, cause autosomal-dominant short stature with advanced skeletal maturation, and that such patients tend to develop early-onset osteoarthritis.
+We also found that variants in QRICH1, which positively regulates the transcription of genes that regulate protein secretion, cause a chondrodysplasia resulting from impaired growth-plate chondrocyte hypertrophic differentiation.
+We also found evidence that heterozygous deletion of CYP26A1 and CYP26C1, which encode enzymes that metabolize retinoic acid, accelerate bone and dental maturation in humans and cause developmental defects involving the eye and central nervous system.

-We also studied a child with a complex skeletal dysplasia who presented with severe scoliosis, thickened calvarium, craniosynostosis, osteosclerosis of the clavicles and spine, and recurring fractures in the lower extremities.
+We studied a child with a complex skeletal dysplasia who presented with severe scoliosis, thickened calvarium, craniosynostosis, osteosclerosis of the clavicles and spine, and recurring fractures in the lower extremities.
 We discovered that the disorder was caused by a de novo, neomorphic mutation in SP7, which encodes a transcription factor required for differentiation of osteoblasts.
+The variant altered the DNA–binding sequence specificity of the transcription factor, causing aberrant expression of osteoblast-related genes, abnormal osteoblast differentiation, and abnormal bone formation.

-We also studied a child with generalized overgrowth of prenatal onset (Figure 2).
-Exome sequencing identified a hemizygous frameshift variant in Spindlin 4 (SPIN4), with X-linked inheritance.
-Ablation of Spin4 in mice recapitulated the human phenotype with generalized overgrowth, including increased longitudinal bone growth (Figure 3).
-We found evidence that SPIN4 binds specific histone modifications (Figure 4), promotes canonical WNT signaling, and inhibits cell proliferation in vitro and that the identified frameshift variant had lost all these functions.
-Growth-plate analysis revealed increased cell proliferation in the proliferative zone and an elevated number of progenitor chondrocytes in the resting zone.
-We also found evidence of decreased canonical Wnt signaling in growth-plate chondrocytes, providing a potential explanation for the elevated number of resting-zone chondrocytes.
+We recently studied a child with generalized overgrowth of prenatal onset.
+Exome sequencing identified a hemizygous frameshift variant in Spindlin 4 (SPIN4, a nuclear protein thought to be involved in histone binding), with X-linked inheritance.
+Ablation of Spin4 in mice recapitulated the human phenotype with generalized overgrowth, including increased longitudinal bone growth.
+We found evidence that SPIN4 binds specific histone modifications, promotes canonical WNT signaling, and inhibits cell proliferation in vitro, and that the identified frameshift variant had lost all of these functions.
+Growth plate analysis revealed increased cell proliferation in the proliferative zone and an increased number of progenitor chondrocytes in the resting zone.
+We also found evidence of decreased canonical Wnt signaling in growth-plate chondrocytes, providing a potential explanation for the increased number of resting zone chondrocytes.
 Taken together, our findings provide strong evidence that SPIN4 is an epigenetic reader that negatively regulates mammalian body growth, and that loss of SPIN4 causes an overgrowth syndrome in humans, expanding our knowledge of the epigenetic regulation of human growth.

 Molecular and cellular mechanisms by which specific genes and pathways regulate childhood growth